Oxsomi/core3/docs/graphics_api.md

 ### Summary

 A DeviceBuffer is a buffer partially or fully located on the device (such as a GPU).
-A buffer defines the usage for various purposes such as; a vertex buffer, index buffer, indirect arguments buffer, shader read/write and if it is allocated on the CPU and accessible by the device or fully on the device (with potential access from the CPU).
+A device buffer defines the usage for various purposes such as; a vertex buffer, index buffer, indirect arguments buffer, shader read/write and if it is allocated on the CPU and accessible by the device or fully on the device (with potential access from the CPU).
 It also specifies if it should allocate a CPU copy to hold temporary data for future buffer updates.

 ```c
 VertexPosBuffer vertexPos[] = {